A photo of the NYC Skyline

 Challenging the Evidence: We review all evidence against you to find inconsistencies or violations of your rights during the investigation or arrest.

-Unreliable Witnesses: We may question the credibility of witnesses who may have given conflicting statements or have motives to lie.
+Unreliable Witnesses: Question the credibility of witnesses who may have given conflicting statements or have motives to lie.

 Insufficient Proof of Ownership: Show that the prosecution cannot definitively prove that the property belonged to someone else.